WSMorrison/Secret-model-club/README.md

 ## Features

     -Navigation bar
-        -A navigation bar stays fixed to the to of the page as the user scrolls through the page.
+        -A navigation bar stays fixed to the top of the page as the user scrolls through the page.
         -The links in the bar link to different sections of the site, allowing the user to quickly and easily find the information they need.
         -The links stay centered responsively to keep a consistent look.
         -The navigation bar is translucent and blurs the backdrop to maintain clarity about where user is on the page.